iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

         trustZone: b61d6911-338d-46a8-9f39-8dcd24abfe91
       tags:
       - aws_vpc

     dataflows: []
     ```

->  :octicons-light-bulb-16: The component identifier is generated by the internal component identifier for Terraform processor.
+>  :octicons-light-bulb-16: The component identifier is generated internally by the `slp_tf`.

 #### Mapping an AltSource
-$altsource is a **special mapping fields** that specifies an alternative mapping when $source returns nothing.
+$altsource is a **special mapping field** that specifies an alternative mapping when $source returns nothing.

 This is the minimal configuration needed to configure an $altsource, the following **Example** configures an altsource for `aws_s3_bucket`
 ```yaml